Everything we know -- and think we know -- about the Samsung Galaxy S10

 Read also: Galaxy X: Specs, price, rumored March release date for Samsung's foldable phone

-Discuss: Galaxy S10 specs, price and release date rumors: 5G?
-3 models?
-6 cameras?
+Discuss: Galaxy S10 specs, price and release date rumors: 6 cameras?
+5G?
+3 new phones?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This story originally posted Nov.
-29, 2018 and updated most recently on Nov.
-30.